IShinkarenko/blog/README.md

 # Blog Project

-A dynamic blog built with Next.js and TypeScript, Material UI, Jest, etc
+A dynamic blog built with Next.js and TypeScript, Material UI, Jest, React Hook Form and Zod for validation

 ## Features